Advertiser Disclosure

 Frequently Asked Questions

 To earn Amtrak Guest Rewards Select status, you must spend $2,500 a year with Amtrak to earn more than 5,000 Tier Qualifying Points.
 You earn 2 points per dollar spent.
-To earn status faster, travel in business class or first class as these carry a percentage bonus.
+To achieve status faster, travel in business class or first class as these carry a percentage bonus.

 Benefits of Amtrak Guest Rewards Select Status include: